AstromaoLabs/sightseeing-map/README.md

 # **Sightseeing Map**

 ## **Overview**
-This project is a collaborative Django + React application designed to help users explore and review local sightseeing spots.
+This project is a collaborative Django + React application designed to help users especially local users discover and share their favorite sightseeing spots, restaurants and cafes.
 The app integrates geolocation to pinpoint the user's current location, displays nearby places of interest, and provides detailed information such as ratings, reviews, opening hours, and pictures.
+We will put effort into reviews.
+Users can write their very detailed reviews.
+For example, what they experienced, how the atomosphere looks like, how did you feel and so on including pictures.
 Users can filter spots based on proximity and categories, making it a convenient tool for discovering restaurants, cafes, and attractions nearby.

 ---